Why Headlight is Not Working – Bulb OK

 Check Fuses

 Locate the fuse box under the engine and by the dashboard.
 Find the fuse for the low beam and the high beam.
-Check the fuses if your lights work on a high beam but not a low one.
+Check the fuses to see if your lights work on a high beam but not a low one.
 Fuses are very inexpensive and easy to replace.
-If you find a burned-out fuse, order a box of 120 assorted fuses online and replace the burned fuse with the same color, which should also be the same ampere rating.
+If you find a burned-out fuse, order a box of 120 assorted fuses online and replace the burned fuse with the same color, which should also have the same ampere rating.

 Check Headlamp Wiring